Scott F. McAfee: Career

 McAfee was an assistant district attorney in the Barrow County, Piedmont Judicial Circuit.
 He joined the office of the district attorney in Fulton County in April 2015, initially working on the early stages of criminal cases.
 He later was promoted to working as a prosecutor in the complex trial division, which was then headed by prosecutor Fani Willis, who was later elected as Fulton County district attorney.
 McAfee was eventually promoted to senior assistant district attorney in the major case division, where he prosecuted felony cases including armed robbery and murder.

 In 2019, McAfee was appointed as an assistant United States Attorney for the United States District Court for the Northern District of Georgia.
 He worked in the criminal division where he investigated and prosecuted drug trafficking organizations, fraud, and illegal firearms possession.
 On April 1, 2021, Georgia governor Brian Kemp appointed McAfee as the state inspector general, tasked with overseeing fraud and corruption within Georgia's executive branch.

 State judge in Fulton County

 In December 2022, Kemp appointed McAfee to the Fulton County Superior Court following Christopher S. Brasher's retirement.
 He was sworn in on February 1, 2023.

 In May, 2024, McAfee won the election to a full four-year term as a state judge.'

-Georgia v.
-Trump et al
+The State of Georgia v.
+Donald J. Trump, et al

-In August, 2023, McAffee was assigned to preside over the racketeering case, State of Georgia v.
+In August, 2023, McAffee was assigned to preside over the racketeering case, The State of Georgia v.
 Donald J. Trump, et al, Case # 23SC188947, in which former President Donald Trump and 18 co-defendants are charged with conspiring to overturn the 2020 Georgia presidential election results.
 Fani Willis was the state prosecutor of that case.